 Consider the following scenario:

 ‘ITeLO Consulting’ is a trusted SAP partner company that specializes in providing solutions for the Oil and Gas industry.
-They have adopted the SAP HANA Cloud Platform as the innovation platform to build and run their applications on the cloud.
+They have adopted the SAP Cloud Platform as the innovation platform to build and run their applications on the cloud.
 They choose to deliver their solutions via the Software as a service (SaaS) model in which the software is deployed as a hosted service and is available to customers over the internet.

 ITeLO Consulting has developed a pollution monitoring dashboard that helps Oil & Gas companies view a comparison of the air pollution levels onsite (at the plant) vs. the air pollution levels at the city (where the plant is located).
 They have found interest for this solution from certain Oil & Gas companies that want to adopt measures for proactive pollution prevention.